-As a condition of Sound Transit's receipt of federal grant funds to acquire capital assets in connection with this Agreement, Sound Transit and various locals of the Amalgamated Transit Union representing transit employees in the Sound Transit service area have entered into an "Agreement Pursuant to Section 13(c) of the Federal Transit Act", dated February 29, 1996 and as amended March 30, 1999 ("Sound Transit's 13(c) Agreement").
+As a condition of Sound Transit's receipt of federal grant funds to acquire capital assets in connection with this Agreement, Sound Transit and various locals of the

+Amalgamated Transit Union representing transit employees in the Sound Transit service area have entered into Sound Transit's 13(c) Agreement.
 With respect to King County Metro employees covered by Sound Transit's 13(c) Agreement, King County Metro will comply with the terms of Sound Transit's 13(c) Agreement in the provision of ST Express Bus Service.
 If compliance requires King County Metro to incur additional costs above its own 13(c) compliance obligations, Sound Transit will reimburse King County Metro the actual and reasonable additional costs that are not already included in the rates paid under this Agreement.